 In 2018, Halo took on Motherhood.
 We bred her to Kai, a dog out of Karma’s Dad, Tok.
-She had three beautiful and healthy puppies who we can’t wait to watch grow up.
-Seeing Halo as a mom has been wonderful.
-She is a super attentive mother and keeps her whelping box spotless.
+She had three beautiful and healthy puppies who we love getting to watch grow up.
+Seeing Halo as a mom was wonderful.
+She was a super attentive mother and kept her whelping box spotless.
 We feel a bit guilty that we only bred her once, because she so clearly LOVES being a Mom!
 As our foundation bitch, we couldn’t be more happy with her loving nature as a mother and of course, she should pass on some beautiful genes.
 Time will tell, but we think her “Baby Halos” will be the start of quite a legacy.